 Yes, we offer stickers in 2 sizes (4 x 6 inch and 2 x 3 inch).
 The bumper stickers are high quality laminated material and each large sticker is $4 and each small sticker is $3.
 Ohio residents pay $4.30 with sales tax and $3.23 for the smaller sticker including sales tax.
 Orders sent out of state have no sales tax added.
 Don’t forget the set of four OTET Maps.
 Please go to the “Store” page to see the full list of merchandise that we sell.

 How many days should we plan to travel the entire length of the OTET?

 The entire length of the OTET is about 326 miles.
 Along with how far you can travel in one day on a relatively flat terrain (about 85%) and if you are carrying your gear, most travelers plan 4 to 7 days.
 Making sure lodging is available along the way is also important.
 Travel too fast and you’ll miss a lot of Ohio beauty!

 Can I Be Recognized for Riding all 326 Miles?

 We are designing a web page where individual names of people who ride, walk, job or wheelchair the 326 miles can have their names, year, and state listed in the “326 Club.”
-A new OTET 326 sticker has been designed and as of June 5, 2017 is being manufactured for summer distribution.
+A new OTET 326 sticker is available for distribution.
 Simply send us an e-mail and give us your name, your state, and the year you traveled the entire 326 miles of the OTET!